hbs-rcs/hbsgrid-docs/docs/storage.md

 ### Home folders {#home-folders}

-By default, when your grid account is created (whether this account is used for just storage or storage + compute), a home folder is created.
+By default, when your account is created (whether this account is used for just storage or storage + computing), a home folder is created.
 Home folders are 150GB (or 100GB for guests) and cannot be expanded (note: default sizes for home folder have grown over time.
 If you received your HBSGrid account prior to 2024, you may have a smaller home directory).

 If you are logging in to the HBSGrid to do work via the NoMachine GUI or terminal, you are automatically placed in and are using this home